-The beauty of this assessment is that it allows you to have an open and honest conversation with your possible housemate and neither side has to worry about offending the other.
+The beauty of this tool is that it allows you to have an open and honest conversation with your possible housemate and neither side has to worry about offending the other.
 We all have our lifestyle preferences, and if it isn’t a good fit it’s better to learn early on before there’s any type of relationship and money is exchanged.

 I mentioned in my previous blog posts that I was very lucky with the two flat-mates I had when I lived in San Francisco, but I was also a very different person.
 I was twenty five years younger, I could easily shrug off the foibles of others, and I wasn’t as settled in my own ways.